Emilio-Lence/Mulholland-Group-Protocols/README.md

 is stored on GitHub [here](https://github.com/patrickveegee/Mulholland-Group-Protocols) See [here](https://github.com/swcarpentry/boot-camps/blob/2013-09-bristol/version-control/README.md) for an introduction to version control using git.

-##View and edit files on the GitHub web interface
+###View and edit this repository on the GitHub web interface

 In your web browser navigate to the [repository web page](https://github.com/patrickveegee/Mulholland-Group-Protocols)